Blog

 13 minute read

-[SCHOLARLY ESSAY] A seemingly contradictory phenomenon of the simultaneous prevalence of obesity and poverty in our population has taken hold across the world.
+[PERSPECTIVE] A seemingly contradictory phenomenon of the simultaneous prevalence of obesity and poverty in our population has taken hold across the world.
 Statistically, 2017 was reported to be the first year in a decade to record an alarming rise in the number of hungry people, according to the United Nations.
 Along with the rise in hunger, there has also been a continued aggressive rise in obesity.
 On the surface, this seems to be a highly unusual global phenomenon – an increase in global hunger with a simultaneous increase in global obesity.
 However, what is remarkable and counterintuitive is that the contradictory concepts between obesity and poverty can actually coexist within the same individual, family, or community – and practically a reality that is difficult to disentangle.
 Thus, it begs the question: how come we are both?

 Maria: An Ode by the Mountains